redtexts/texts/aflci_1948_elections.md

 Clearly support for any of the parties and leaders at present dominating the American political arena is support for capitalism and wars.
-Instead of a vote for the parties of war and capitalism, we advocate the building of a working-class revolutionary party int he U.S. with the following basic principles:
+Instead of a vote for the parties of war and capitalism, we advocate the building of a working-class revolutionary party in the U.S. with the following basic principles:

 1. Our conception of the world and the society proper to it is that of